This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 For example, a 2019 study found that elderberry fights the flu in many different ways.
 A little over a year later, another study found no evidence that elderberry reduces the length or severity of the flu.

 Some test tube studies, like one from 2024, suggest elderberry might help lower cholesterol levels without harming your liver.
-But more research is needed to confirm that it has the same effect in humans.
+But more research is needed to confirm that effect in people.

-A non-human study suggests that elderberries can reduce both blood sugar and insulin production (and thereby, lower insulin resistance) without causing major side effects.
+A lab study suggests that elderberries can reduce both blood sugar and insulin production (and thereby lower insulin resistance) without causing major side effects.

 It’s an exciting idea, but thorough human testing is needed to prove that elderberry could be a useful addition to a diabetes management program.